korhankosece/Weather-app/README.md

 ## 🚢 Deployment

-### Azure Static Web Apps (Coming Soon)
+### Azure Static Web Apps

-The application will be deployed with:
+The application is configured for deployment with:
-- GitHub Actions for CI/CD
+- **GitHub Actions** workflow for automated CI/CD
-- Azure Functions for secure API proxy
+- **Azure Functions** API proxy for secure API key management
-- Environment variables in Azure Portal
+- Environment variables configured in Azure Portal

+The deployment architecture ensures API keys remain secure on the backend and never exposed to client-side code.

 ## 📝 Available Scripts